 Our menu is enriched of fine dining cuisine made up of traditional selected ingredients.
 We are one of a kind Indian restaurant with welcoming ambiance.
 We are the only Indian restaurant around town with an affordable menu.
 You have to see it to believe it!

-The lunch and dinner menus offer excellent options that reflect the best features in Indian Cuisine.
-We offer a very large selection of appetizers in which includes Crafted Curries served with classic Indian spices, Vegetables that are hand picked and sautéed; presented at the highest level of food quality.
+Dhaba Indian Bistro offers lunch and dinner menus with excellent options that reflect the best features in Indian Cuisine.
+Offering a large selection of freshly prepared items including; crafted curries served in our authentic Indian spices along with vegetables that are hand-picked and sautéed to perfection and presented at the highest level of food quality.